This article was last updated in September 2019

 Reputational Risk – Fear of reputational damage to an organisation is the biggest motivator to take security measures seriously, according to a study that RAND Europe conducted on investments in Cybersecurity.
 As the recent Uber example shows, failing to disclose an attack – or worse, covering it up – can lead to significant consumer mistrust that may be difficult to regain.

 Obligation to report breaches – Transparency about cyber security breaches will be strengthened due to much anticipated legislative change.
-An amendment to the Privacy Act 1988 takes effect in 2018.
+An amendment to the Privacy Act 1988 took effect this year.
 The change will require the majority of Australian companies to notify customers and the privacy watchdog (OAIC) when serious data breaches have occurred.
 The amendment addresses concerns that data breaches could be exploited, without the customer being aware their data was at risk and being given the opportunity to take their own mitigating action.

 Market growth and outlook in Cybersecurity

-It is estimated that over US$1 Trillion will be spent on products to fight cybercrime between now and 2021 and global spending on security awareness training for employees will reach US$10 billion by 2027, according to the Cybersecurity Ventures report.
-This compares to just $3.5 billion in 2004 and more than $120 billion in 2017.
+It is estimated that over US$1 trillion will be spent on products to fight cybercrime between now and 2021 and global spending on security awareness training for employees will reach US$10 billion by 2027, according to the Cybersecurity Ventures report.

 One consequence of this increase in cybercrime is the increasing levels of interest and projected growth in the cybersecurity services industry.
 As governments and companies strive to protect themselves from the online threat, they continue to invest in and drive spending across the entire cybersecurity sector.
 This presents a particularly compelling investment opportunity.

 For investors looking to gain exposure to the growing cybersecurity sector, BetaShares offers the Global Cybersecurity ETF (ASX Code: HACK).
-HACK currently has exposure to the 36 largest companies in the Cybersecurity sector from around the world, all of whom are working to beat the cyber-criminals at their own game!
-And while past results should never be used as a guide for the future, the performance of these companies so far has indicated the potential associated with this investment theme, with the performance of the fund since inception in August 2016 to end October 2017 being approximately 13% p.a.
+HACK currently has exposure to approximately 40 largest companies in the Cybersecurity sector from around the world, all of whom are working to beat the cyber-criminals at their own game!
+And while past results should never be used as a guide for the future, the performance of these companies so far has indicated the potential associated with this investment theme, with the performance of the fund since inception in August 2016 to end September 2019 being approximately 20% p.a.